-Classes meet Tuesday nights in the parish hall classrooms from 7-8pm when Religious Education is in session.
+Classes meet Tuesday nights in the parish hall from 6:30-7:30 pm when Religious Education is in session.

 Each year on Holy Saturday during the Easter Vigil Mass, thousands of are baptized into the Catholic Church in the United States.
 Parishes welcome these new Catholics through the Rite of Christian Initiation of Adults (RCIA).
 Listed below are some questions and answers about RCIA.